jmacllc-dep/miniproject/chef/miniproject/README.md

 Requirements
 ------------
 AWS Account and credentials with sufficient permissions to create resources.

 AWS key-pair name and identity file (.pem file)

+Port 80 access open on your default Security Group

-ChefDK with knife-ec2 plugin installed on your workstation Chef Server to upload miniproject cookbook
+ChefDK with knife-ec2 plugin installed on your workstation

-Platform: CentOS/RHEL based ami such as ami-e3106686
+Chef Server to upload miniproject cookbook

 Usage
 -----